 Can I use my camera to take pictures of archival materials?

-Yes, you can use your camera to take pictures of the archival materials in the research reading room during your visit to the School of Theology Archives so long as the item is in the public domain or you have consent from the donor, archivist or other party related to the collection.
+Yes, you can use your camera to take pictures of the archival materials in the research reading room during your visit to the School of Theology Archives so long as the item is in the public domain, or you have consent from the donor, Archivist and Preservation Librarian, or other party related to the collection.
 Any and all reproductions of records are for personal research purposes only.

 How much do reproductions cost?